01

 Home / Niches / Shopify Store Review

 A Shopify Store Review is a written outside audit of the path from product interest to purchase.
-Stan Consulting reads product pages, cart, checkout, trust signals, analytics integrity, paid traffic match, and offer clarity, then writes the diagnostic naming what is breaking in priority order.
+Stan Consulting checks product pages, cart, checkout, trust signals, data integrity, paid traffic match, and offer clarity, then writes the marketing system build naming what is breaking in priority order.
 Before the next ad budget.
 Before the next theme rebuild.
 Before the next app subscription.

 Reviewed by Stan Tscherenkow Last Reviewed May 18, 2026